tcdude/pyos/docs/design.md

 function is introduced to measure the distance in moves to the desired state *(i.e. 24 cards on the stack and 28 cards on the tableau with the top most 7 cards on the tableau face up and the rest face down)*.
-Since an average game can be finished on average in about 130 moves, this will be used as an indicator to steer the random selection of moves.
+Since an average game can be finished in approx. 130 moves, this will be used as an indicator to steer the random selection of moves.
 Only testing will show what number of maximum moves leads to adequate randomness.